TopRank Online Marketing

 Whether the top social network is Facebook or something new, TopRank can help your business with social network development and social media marketing.

-Networking has been a core tactic for building and marketing businesses long before the internet came of age and certainly even more so with the explosion of services such as LinkedIn, Twitter and Ning.
-Web technology and the mass appeal of making connections online makes social networking an attractive channel for businesses that want to extend their word of mouth reach, credibility and influence.
+Networking has been a core tactic for building and marketing businesses long before the internet came of age, and certainly even more so with the explosion of services such as LinkedIn, Twitter and Ning.
+Web technology and the mass appeal of making connections online makes social networking an attractive channel for businesses that want to extend their word of mouth reach, credibility and influence, or using influencers to market through social.

 SES Toronto: Deep Dive into Twitter